Bone broth benefits so many people following a gluten-free diet and/or who suffer from digestive distress.

-Bone broth offers many benefits to someone following a gluten-free diet.
-In fact, I think many experts agree that bone broth is a healing tonic for digestive distress and inflammation.
-This is why I wanted to feature not only the benefits of bone broth on the blog this month, but also a wonderful bone broth recipe!
+In fact, I think many experts agree that bone broth can be a healing tonic for digestive distress and inflammation.
+This is why I wanted to feature not only the bone broth benefits on the blog this month, but also a wonderful bone broth recipe!

-Let me first cover a few benefits of bone broth – then I’ll tell you why I made bone broth a regular part of my gluten-free diet and share my delicious bone broth recipe with you.
+Let me first cover a few bone broth benefits – then I’ll tell you why I made bone broth a regular part of my gluten-free diet and share my delicious bone broth recipe with you.

 (Ed.
 Note: If you’re looking for in-depth information on the benefits of bone broth, I high recommend reading Dr. Axe’s article on the benefits of bone broth.
 I’ve tried to summarize some of the key points below.)